 This approach is founded on the concept that a handful of personnel that are teachable and able to contribute to a team is more valuable than the same amount of highly-educated, highly-qualified personnel that are all vying for the top spot.
 This means hiring managers would ideally look for the following in their candidates for junior members of the unit:

 - The ability to work well within a team

 These traits are a minimum and all other factors such as degrees, certificates, and past experience should be considered after these.
 This allows not only for a solid base for a team, but also for the lowering of the credential and experience bar that keeps so many valuable candidates from filling positions.
 This also has a better chance of matching entry-level personnel to entry-level salaries, which would be cost-effective.
 Having this level of personnel consist of mostly Cybersecurity generalists is preferred, as it will allow them to develop into niches and specialties organically.

-A good army needs a good general and that is why it is key to the success of the unit that it be led by individuals who have the qualifications and experience to do a great job, but also the leadership capabilities to drive the unit forward.
+A good army needs a good general and that is why it is key to the success of the unit that it be led by individuals who have the qualifications and experience to do a great jobled by individuals who have the qualifications and experience to do a great job, but also the leadership capabilities to drive the unit forward.
 Although those qualifications and experience will play a more major factor in assigning these roles than those of their subordinates, personality traits are still the primary focus of choosing successful leaders.
 Those are:

 - The ability to mentor and teach individuals

 - The ability to communicate high-concept ideas in non-technical terms

 - The ability to motivate a team to achieve objectives

 These traits allow the leader to pass their knowledge onto all the members of the team, improving each member's effectiveness as a cybersecurity professional over time.
 The search for personnel who possess the sufficient technical expertise on top of those leadership qualities means these positions would represent the greater financial investment, but finding these individuals and paying them what they are worth is the best chance of getting value out of the investment.